 Although most hard drives are internal hard drives, many users also use external hard drives to backup data on their computer and expand the total amount of space available to them.
 External drives are often stored in an enclosure that helps protect the drive and allow it to interface with the computer, usually over USB or eSATA.
 A great example of a backup external device that supports multiple hard drives is the Drobo.

 External hard drives come in many shapes and sizes.
-Some are large, about the size of a book, while others are about the size of a cell phone.
-External hard drives can be very useful for backing up important data and taking with you on the go.
-They can store a lot of information, including music and movies.
+Some are large, about the size of a book while others are about the size of a cell phone.
+External hard drives can be very useful for backing up important data and taking with you on the go since they usually offer more than a jump drive and are still portable.
+The picture is an example of a laptop hard disk drive enclosure from Adaptec.
+With this enclosure, the user installs any size of laptop hard drive they desire into the enclosure and connect it to a USB port on the computer.

 HDD being replaced by SSD